GEORGE SERCOMBE DANIELS (1843-1892)

 in various circuits for twenty-seven years prior to the last Conference, and

-latterly he had been located in Howden, Tadcaster and
+latterly he had been located in Howden, Tadcaster and Ripon.
+The friends at the

-Ripon.
-The friends at the latter place presented him with a handsome testimonial as a
+latter place presented him with a handsome testimonial as a token of their esteem and appreciation,

-token of their esteem and appreciation, upon his leaving that circuit, at the
+upon his leaving that circuit, at the Conference of 1889, for Leeds.
+He had

-Brunswick Circuit during the last two years or more, and had won for himself a
+years or more, and had won for himself a well-deserved reputation as a diligent

-well-deserved reputation as a diligent pastor and effective preacher.
-The date
+pastor and effective preacher.
+The date of the interment has not yet been

-of the interment has not yet been fixed; but it has been arranged that it shall
+fixed; but it has been arranged that it shall be preceded by a funeral service

-be preceded by a funeral service in Brunswick Chapel.
+in Brunswick Chapel.